Uzodimma01/AWS_cloud_DevOps_capstone_project/README.md

 Do not take out the commands from the bash script, doing so will cause problems during pipeline build because Jenkins uses Groovy language which does not support the type of variable assignment used in this project.
 Be sure to conform with the parameter guideline when specifying your parameters so that the pipeline will work as expected.

-## Improvement
-This project is still at the early stage hence will appreciate suggestions for improvement.

 ## External links
 1) Stream EDitor (sed) operation: https://www.cyberciti.biz/faq/how-to-use-sed-to-find-and-replace-text-in-files-in-linux-unix-shell/